ZeyadMohamed1805/blog-preview-card/README.md

 ## Overview

-This project is a static social links profile page built as part of a Frontend Mentor challenge.
+This project is a static blog preview card page built as part of a Frontend Mentor challenge.
 The goal was to accurately reproduce a provided design using semantic HTML and modern CSS, focusing on layout, typography, and responsive design.

 ### Built with